 Katie D. Rosanbalm

-Research Scientist, Duke Center for Child and Family Policy
+Senior Research Scientist, Duke Center for Child and Family Policy

 Katie Rosanbalm is trained as a child clinical and quantitative psychologist.
-Her work focuses on program implementation and evaluation in the areas of child maltreatment prevention, early childhood systems, and self-regulation development.
-She has conducted longitudinal evaluations of child welfare reform, early childhood Systems of Care, and manualized mental health and education.
+Her work focuses on program implementation and evaluation in the areas of early childhood systems, self-regulation development, child welfare, and trauma-sensitive schools.
+She has conducted longitudinal evaluations of child welfare reform, early childhood Systems of Care, and prevention/intervention programs for mental health and education.

-Rosanbalm currently leads several ongoing evaluation projects, including:
+She currently leads several ongoing evaluation projects, including:

-- Incredible Years Dinosaur School, a randomized controlled trial of self-regulation interventions in 120 NC Pre-K classrooms
+- Incredible Years Dinosaur School, a randomized controlled trial of self-regulation interventions in 120 N.C.
+PreK classrooms

 - Partnering for Excellence, a program to improve the integration of child mental health services into child welfare